bankole874/kodecamp-5.0-Bootcamp-Fast-API/kodecamp-5.0-promotional-task-3/task4-billing-system-for-small-shop/README.md

 ## 📝 Example Usage

 1. Add products to the cart
-2. View your cart and see if a discount is applied
+2. View your cart
+3. Apply discount
 3. Save the bill and it will be stored in `bills.json`
 4. View all past bills using the menu